openfisca/fr.openfisca.org/README.md

 #### Install Java JRE

-Check if a JRE is already installed on your environment with:
+Check if a Java Runtime Environment (JRE) is already installed on your environment with:
 ```
 java -version
 # Expected answer example: java version "1.8.0_40"
 ```

-If you get an error, download Java last `JRE` version on [Oracle website](http://www.oracle.com/technetwork/java/javase/downloads/index.html).
+If you get an error, download Java last `JRE` version on [Oracle website](http://www.oracle.com/technetwork/java/javase/downloads/jre9-downloads-3848532.html).

 #### Install Selenium
 Download the standalone selenium server on the [official website](https://www.seleniumhq.org/download/).